 It’s no secret in Canggu that ‘Crate is Grate,’ I mean this cafe has over 25k fans on Instagram.
 I think what makes this place awesome, apart from the amazing food and social culture, is that it’s really affordable.
 Our favourite meal ‘the brekkie plate’ is only IDR50k ($5AUD) and very filling!

-The only annoying thing about Crate is how busy it gets, so each morning there is literally a line of people waiting for a table.
-Most of the days we wanted to eat here there simply was not enough room for us – so make sure you get here super early to get a seat!
+Every morning there is literally a line of people waiting for a table.
+Most of the days we wanted to eat here there simply was not enough room for us – so make sure you get here super early to get a seat…It’s worth it!

 Monsieur Spoon is a French Bakery in Canggu that do amazing croissants, coffee and brunch specials.
 This was our ‘go to’ place when Crate was too busy (so pretty much most days).